mhavey/marklogic/uml2es/tutorials/dmui.md

 The step is nearly complete.
 If you are keeping the gradle project in a source code repo, add the following newly created files to the repo:
 - data/entity-services/EmployeeHubMode.json
 - src/main/ml-modules/root/modelgen/EmployeeHubModel/*

-Also push your changes to build.gradle and gradle.properties.

 </p>
 </details>